Jeff Wilson (professor)

 Jeff Wilson is an American academic and serial startup entrepreneur.
 The pseudonym Professor Dumpster is based upon his role as part of 'The Dumpster Project', an educational and minimalist living experiment that transformed a trash dumpster into a fully sustainable home.
 Wilson lived in the dumpster over the course of the yearlong project.

+No Cap

+Wilson co-founded startup No Cap, an artificial intelligence (AI) investor, with co-founder Alex Nevedovsky in 2025.
+No Cap was backed by Y Combinator and the company launched virally in March with a video of No Cap's first investment - $100k into an agentic AI e-commerce company.

 Jupe

-In 2020, Wilson launched Jupe, a flat-packed housing tech startup.
+In 2020, Wilson launched Jupe, a flat-packed 'universal autonomous housing' tech startup that aimed to solve for 1.5B humans in need of housing.
+Jupe was backed by Y Combinator as part of the Summer 2021 batch and its seed round was led by Garry Tan, then of Initialized Capital.
+Jupe produced hundreds of units and deployed to over a dozen states.
+The company sold in 2024.

 Kasita

 Wilson was a Co-Founder and CEO at the startup company Kasita.
 Kasita builds micro smart homes that are capable of stacking.
 Kasita was named one of Fast Company's Most Innovative Companies and won a SXSW Interactive Innovation Award.
 Wilson has referred to Kasita as a holistic integrated product, rather than a house.
 In December 2018, Kasita was sold to a tiny house hotel company in Austin, Texas.